 STUDENT TEACHING - Requirements for Clearance to Student Teach

 Candidates must be fully accepted into TEP to apply to student teach.
 Application to student teach must be made one year in advance of the semester the individual anticipates to student teach.
-Additional information concerning student teaching should be directed to the Coordinator of Field and Clinical Experiences in 91 Horrabin Hall (309-298-1281).
+Additional information concerning student teaching should be directed to your Education Advisor (Macomb students Horrabin Hall 1; QC students see Kim Moreno).

 Candidates must complete all course work prior to student teaching.
 The following prerequisites must be met for clearance to student teach:

-4. Candidate must submit required criminal background report to the Licensure Office (HH 91) and be cleared by the Licensure Officer.
+- Candidate must submit required criminal background report to the school district in which you are placed and be cleared by them.

-8. Some departments may have additional requirements-see major department.
+- Some departments may have additional requirements; see major department.

 A full list of requirements can be found in the TEP handbook.

-The semester prior to student teaching, the major department will be requested to reassess each applicant's record.
+The major department will be requested to reassess each applicant's record.
 At that time, the department has the option to recommend or withdraw its recommendation for an individual to student teach.
-Candidates must have this final recommendation to student teach before clearance to student teach will be granted.
+Candidates must have this final recommendation before clearance to student teach will be granted.